 Looking on the Bright Side

 Before getting worried about all those expenses you hadn’t counted on, take a moment to think of the major benefit of owning your own home.
 There will be equity in your property as you begin paying it off month after month.
 Even if you should need to refinance at some point, you will have built equity that can be used to secure a home loan, even with less than perfect credit.
-Read through these pages for more information on loans of this type.
+For example, you can apply for bad credit mortgages, if your credit history is less than perfect.
 That’s the bright side after you own your home however.
 Before that, you need to budget so some well-placed advice might help you get there.

 Other Costs Involved